Funman-T/demo-repo/README.md

-Hello Mr. Green how there?
+Hello Mr. Green how there!